Krissy93/meta-workstations-project/docs/Overview.md

   Operation 1
   Operation 2
   ```
-  After the definition of the Operation to execute, the State Machine automatically moves to the **Launch loop operation State** which sends one action at a time to the robot.
-In this way, the execution can be paused by the user at any time by performing the "PAUSE" gesture, afterwards it can be resumed by performing the "CONFIRM" gesture.
-It is also possible to stop the execution completely by performing the "EXIT" gesture at any time: in this case the State Machine will return to the Initial State;
+The execution of each Action can be paused by the user using the **PAUSE** gesture and resumed by performing the **CONFIRM** gesture.
+It is also possible to stop the execution completely by performing the **EXIT** gesture at any time: in this case the State Machine moves back to the Ready State;
-- **Pick & Place State:** This state is accessed by performing the 0 + 2 numerical gesture.
-Users interactively choose an action from the list of actions and, if required by the action, a point from the list of points.
-Upon selection, the command is sent to the robot and after its execution the system asks the user if it wants to select another action to be performed or if it wants to end the procedure, in this case going back to the Home State.
-Each Action performed is stored into memory, and the user can decide to save the whole set of actions as an Operation file upon exiting the State;
-- **Jog State:** It is the state where users can change the robot joint positions easily.
-It is accessed by performing the 0 + 3 numerical gesture, and it has two sub-states: the first one ("OPEN FILE" gesture) allows users to change the robot step size by modifiying the related file, while the second one ("CONFIRM" gesture) allows users to launch the Jog Mode.
-In Jog Mode each joint is moved one at a time of the Jog Step Size, and users can decide to: move the joint increasing its position (Joint + Right Direction gesture), move the joint decreasing its position (Joint + Left Direction gesture) or stop the joint right there (Joint + Five gesture).
-To save the achieved position, users can perform the "CONFIRM" gesture in order to append its joint coordinates read from the `/joint_states` topic to the `QPoints` file;
+3. **Jog State (J):** this state is accessed by performing 0 + 3 gestures.
+This is a service state designed to help users to perform maintenance checks on the robot motors and to set specific positions of the robot according to their needs.
+It is divided in two states: the former is the **Jog Mode State (JM)** (accessed by performing the **CONFIRM** gesture), where operators can increment or decrement the joint position of the robot according to the joint selected using the corresponding gesture, or stop the joint in the current position (**Joint + Right Direction/Left Direction/Five gesture** respectively, users can also save a certain position by performing the **CONFIRM** command without exiting or pausing the state: this will append the new joint coordinates read from the `/joint_states` topic to the `QPoints` file); the latter is the **Jog Step State (JS)** (accessed by performing the **OPEN FILE** gesture), where operators can increase or decrease the default Jog step size by changing the parameter in the corresponding file;
-- **Set System Velocity State:** This state is accessed by performing the 0 + 4 gesture.
-Users can define the robot velocity system-wise by performing the numerical gesture related to the percentage of speed they want.
-For example, to set the robot velocity at 80% users must perform the 0 + 8 gesture.
+4. **Robot Speed State (RS):** This state is accessed by performing the 0 + 4 gesture.
+In this state, the movement speed of the robot can be modified.
+The default speed is set to 100%, but users can decrease it by performing the gesture which correspond to a lower percentage of the total speed of the robot (e. g. to obtain the 80% of the total speed, the user must perform the instruction which corresponds to number 8, thus 0 + 8).
+It is worth noting that the specified speed is automatically set upon sending a new robot movement message, without interfering with the proprietary controller settings, by setting the corresponding parameter of the message.

 ## Gesture Recognition Node
 To use the State Machine the user must give it commands in two ways: